Securing Infrastructure Access at Scale in Large Enterprises

 3. If you are migrating to a self-hosted Teleport Enterprise account, plan and execute the deployment with the help of your Account Management team.
 To assist with this, read the the documentation on Self-Hosting Teleport.

-4. Ensure you are running Teleport Enterprise agents with versions that are lower than the new Teleport Enterprise account version.
+4. Ensure you are running Teleport Enterprise agents with versions that are the same major or just one major version lower than the new Teleport Enterprise account version.
 To check the versions of your Teleport Enterprise agents, you can use the tctl command to list the inventory of connected agents and their version:

 tctl inventory ls --older-than=<version>